emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

     just using `defun`?
 Well, in short: because we aren't _defining_ a function -- we aren't specifying its arguments and we aren't providing a set of expressions which make up the function body.
 Instead, we already _have_ a function (the one returned by `slope-intercept-line`) and we just want to give it a name.

+[^out-of-order]: Hold on!
+Isn't it too early to run this example?
+We haven't yet run the example that defines
+    'slope-intercept-line'!
+The answer is "no", it's not too early.
+This macro expansion doesn't attempt to call 'slope-intercept-line' -- it just generates code that _would_ call it.

 [^books]: Some available free online:
     * [Practical Common Lisp](https://gigamonkeys.com/book/)